jeffhaack/tilescape/README.md

 	scripts/provision_precise1204.sh

 This script should work cleanly on a freshly installed Ubuntu 12.04 machine.
-If you are having difficulty with it, you may need to try installin everything manually.
+If you are having difficulty with it, you may need to try installing everything manually.

 When the script has finished running, you should be able to see your first set of tiles at